 2. Benefits that employers are required by federal or state law to provide (within specific parameters):

 Below are examples of benefits a company can offer to make their organization a more attractive place to work.
 They often include insurance, retirement benefits, health-related accounts, and formalized paid time off.

-Perks are additional ways to support the needs of employees beyond salary or benefits and include ones which are purchasable and programmatic.
+Perks are additional ways to support the needs of employees beyond salary or benefits and include ones that are purchasable and programmatic.

 Purchasable perks include catered lunches, books, fitness stipends, pet insurance, and student loan forgiveness.
 Programmatic perks are policy-driven advantages to working at a company such as being pet-friendly, Summer Fridays, or remote work.

 Perks are one of the largest umbrellas of offerings as many items fit within them.

 To see a comprehensive list, check out this employee perks listing page.

-Perk stipends are a monetary amounts allocated to employees for them to spend on perks which align to specific company policies, values, or culture initiatives.
+Perk stipends are monetary amounts allocated to employees for them to spend on perks that align with specific company policies, values, or culture initiatives.
 The amounts can be given to employees on credit cards, paid back through reimbursement (while accounting for taxes), or through a lifestyle spending account.

 A lifestyle spending account is an employer-contributed account set up for employees so that they are able to purchase the perks which are most meaningful to them and their needs.